lilianweng/lil-log/_posts/2019-11-10-self-supervised-learning.md

 ![Grasp2vec]({{ '/assets/images/grasp2vec.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Fig. 23.
+*Fig. 24.
 A conceptual illustration of how grasp2vec learns an object-centric state embedding.
 (Image source: [Jang & Devin et al., 2018](https://arxiv.org/abs/1811.06964))*
+{:.image-caption}

 The grasping system can tell whether it moves an object but cannot tell which object it is.
 Cameras are set up to take images of the entire scene and the grasped object.
 During early training, the grasp robot is executed to grasp any object $$o$$ at random, producing a triple of images, $$(s_\text{pre}, s_\text{post}, o)$$: